What is the best MVNO for Android users? We tested the top-rated prepaid carriers, and this is what we found

 Reasons to avoid

-Another interesting offering by US Mobile lets you buy chunks of data (e.g., 2GB at $10 per month), which can be shared across lines (the first line's price is included) on multiple devices, including tablets.
-US Mobile utilizes the networks of both T-Mobile and Verizon to offer service, and all its prices are inclusive of taxes and fees.
+Another interesting offering by US Mobile lets you buy chunks of data (e.g., 2GB at $10 per month), which can be then shared across lines (the first line's price is included) on multiple devices, including tablets.
+US Mobile uses the networks of all the 'Big Three' carriers to provide its wireless service, and its prices include all the taxes and fees as well.

 Best for families